patrickmineault/research_code/README.md

 # Writing good research code

 This repo contains the slides and code for a presentation on writing research software I first gave in January 2021 to the PhD students in neuro at Harvard.
-It's a compendium of 5 lessons I learned the hard way.
+It's a compendium of 5 lessons I learned the hard way about writing research code that won't bite back.

 * [The slides are here](https://github.com/patrickmineault/research_code/tree/main/docs/slides)
 * The rest of the repo contains supporting code in the format advocated in the first lesson.